denniswon/super-audit/packages/example-project/LIGHTHOUSE-USER-GUIDE.md

 ### Default API Key

-- Managed by SuperAudit maintainers
+- Managed by MrklTree maintainers
 - Shared across all plugin users
 - Funded for community use
 - Rate limits apply to fair usage